Folks who want to see fireworks this year will have to hit the highway for a roadtrip.

 I've never been to those towns to see their pyrotechnics, so I decided it was time to call some locals.

-Farmington is hosting its 32nd annual Freedom Days, with events this weekend through Wednesday.
+Farmington is hosting its 32nd annual Freedom Days, with events scheduled this week through Wednesday.

 Tuesday night's fireworks should start about 9:25 p.m. on Sullivan Hill.